frankhan91/learn-invscattering2d-obstacle/README.md

 * Python (for training your own model and evaluation).
 Quick installation of conda environment: ``conda env create -f environment.yml``

 ## Running
-All the commands below can also be found in ``run.m``.
+All the commands below can also be found in ``run_example.m``.
 They are all run in MATLAB, except the training of model.
 ### Run the Gauss-Newton inverse solver with a pretrained model
 Solve an inverse problem whose initial guess provided by a pretrained model is stored already
 ```